Rise-Vision/common-template/README.md

 - ERROR **attribute data file RLS error**: A local storage error occurred when waiting file update for the attribute data file.
 The detail will contain the message sent by local storage module.

-- ERROR **attribute data file read error**: An error occurred when the file URL for a file was read, or it's content was parsed as JSON.
+- ERROR **attribute data file read error**: An error occurred when the file URL for a file was read, or when its content was parsed as JSON.
 The detail will contain more specific information about the root cause.

 - ERROR **write component property error**: A property could not be set.
 The detail contains the error stack, the component id and property, and the value that couldn't be set.